Nicholas-Liu53/COMP1531Project-Backend/assumptions.md

         - Assumes that channel_id and dm_id cannot be -1 simultaneously
     For message/senddm/v1:
         - An invalid dm_id raise an input error
+    For message/sendlater/v1 and message/senddmlater/v1:
+        - Uncapped time for a message sent later
+        - Cannot cancel a message sent for later
+        - Can still tag
+        - The message can still be editted, removed etc.
+    For message/react/v1:
+        - The only react ID that is valid is 1: Thumbs up For message/unreact/v1:
+        - The only react ID that is valid is 1: Thumbs up and that notification for initial react will not be deleted when message is unreacted to

 In src/notifications.py,
     For notifications/get/v1: